A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Ice-rock interaction curves

-For each pressure, we take temperature values of these two orange curves, as found in laboratory experiments, to build the pressure temperature solidus and miscibility curves in Fig.~\ref{fig:PT_space}.
-We use the experimental data by \cite{kessel15} for peridotitic mantle representing composition close to chondritic.
-We map the stable phases along the pressure and temperature range, and use the second critical point as found by \cite{melekhova07}.
-We use extrapolation of \cite{kessel15} to low pressures by fit to the data from \cite{schmidt98}.
-It should be noted that the shape of the melt + fluid region (the half ellipse in Fig.~\ref{fig:Xice}) is not well constrained by the current experimental data.
-This is because most of the laboratory experiments are motivated by Earth's studies, and therefore focus on low ice contents.
-The results for 50\% ice that we use in this work are therefore uncertain, but temperature uncertainties are on the order of tens of Kelvins \citep[see][]{kessel15}.
+It should be noted that there is no complete non schematic diagram for water-rock system.
+The shape of the melt + fluid region (the half ellipse in Fig.~\ref{fig:Xice}, the solvus) is not well constrained by the current experimental data.
+The wet solidus is directly measured in the experiment, but the miscibility curve is determined by theoretical knowledge of the diagram.
+One reason for that is that most of the laboratory experiments are motivated by the Earth studies, and therefore focus on a certain parameter range.
+The results for 50\% \h2o that we use in this work are therefore uncertain, where temperature uncertainties are usually on the order of tens of Kelvins \citep[see][]{kessel15}.
 More laboratory experiments are required in the high ice content regime, to study ice-rich interiors in more detail.

+{As is shown in Fig.~\ref{fig:Xice}, changing the \h2o mass fraction mainly affects the ice-rock interaction in the intermediate partially mixed region, between the solidus temperature (dotted) and the miscibility temperature (dashed).
+Above the miscibility temperature and below the solidus temperature the ice to rock mass ratio has no effect on the ice-rock interaction.}